diego-pineda/FAME_AMR_model/readme.txt

 glycol mixture as a function of temperature and volumetric fraction of glycol in the mixture are placed in the folder sourcefiles/fluid/

-List of dependencies

-The codebase can be run in Python 3.6 and more recent versions.
-Last developments have been performed based on Python 3.8.
-Some of the packages that are needed to run the codebase are:

-numpy 1.20.0
-scipy 1.6.0
-numba 0.52.0

 Testing of the codebase

 Testing can be easily performed by using the script Run_single.py